paul-wolf/djaq/README.md

 * Eschew laziness: don't trigger queries on behalf of the user except just once in an explicit and predictable manner
 * Default to cursor semantics rather than sliceable lists of objects for better performance

 Having said all that, bear in mind that Djaq is at an early stage of development.
-It works on the basic level described below in a pretty stable way, but if you push it, get ready to experience unhelpful exceptions, undocument features, unexplainable behaviour, half-baked ideas, etc.
+It works on the basic level described below in a pretty stable way, but if you push it, get ready to experience unhelpful exceptions, undocumented features, unexplainable behaviour, half-baked ideas, etc.

 For a more complete statement of the motivation for Djaq, see https://medium.com/@paul.wolf/djaq-a-different-concept-for-django-queries-92667af0fd17.